catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 - You never anticipate reusing it (e.g., a completely bespoke transformation step)
 - It's already a modularized function.
 For example, Pandas' .replace() method can already take multiple input values flexibly, so there's no need to reproduce someone else's work here.

-Modularizing our code can take some time!
-Being strategic about when and where to pull code out for this kind of treatment takes some practice, but can save a lot of time and pain in the long run.

 :::: discussion
 Which other parts of this code are good candidates for modularization?